 I wasn’t expecting to score good deals in Orchard Road since most brands here are high-end.
 Actually, the night before this we already went to Mustafa Mall in Little India to buy pasalubong and we were more than delighted that there were so many good buys in the area.
-But I still wanted my mom to see the famed street.

 - Transfer to the North South line and take the train heading for Jurong East

 - Get off at Orchard Station

 LITTLE INDIA TO ORCHARD ROAD

 If you’re coming from Little India, here’s how to get there: